ManiAm/VENTOS_Public/README.md

 **Step 6:** Now you can build the VENTOS project.
 Use Ctrl+B or right-click on the project name and choose "Build Project".
 Wait for a while and then check the console windows at the bottom of the Eclipse IDE to make sure no errors occurred.

+**Step 7:** Open params1_General.ini file and change the absolute path of SUMO executable accordingly.

+    Network.TraCI.SUMOexe = "/home/mani/Desktop/VENTOS_SUMO/sumo/bin/sumo-guiD"

+SUMO binaries (`sumo-guiD` and `sumoD`) are located in SUMO bin folder. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very useful for debugging purposes).
+On the other hands, sumoD is the command-line version which is faster.
+Note that you can not use the official SUMO binaries since we have extended the TraCI commands, car-following models, etc. Using the official SUMO binaries will probably give you run-time error.

-**Step 7:** Run the VENTOS project by right clicking on the project name in the IDE and choose:
+**Step 8:** Run the VENTOS project by right clicking on the project name in the IDE and choose:

     "Run as" -> "Run configurations..."

 Choose 'OMNET++ Simulation' and click on 'New launch configuration' button at the top left.
 Give this configuration a name like myConfig.
 In Executable, choose opp_run and in 'Ini file(s)' choose one of the ini files in the project like params2_CACC.ini.
 From 'Config name' choose a configuration from the drop down list like CACCVehicleStream1.
 Leave the rest of the options to default.
 Click Apply and then click Run.

-Note: SUMO binaries (`sumo-guiD` and `sumoD`) are located in SUMO bin folder. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very useful for debugging purposes).
-On the other hands, sumoD is the command-line version which is faster.
-Note that you can not use the official SUMO binaries since we have extended the TraCI commands, car-following models, etc. Using the official SUMO binaries will probably give you run-time error.

 Running VENTOS from command-line